GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 ### Have Questions?
 [This overview on certificates from CIO.gov](https://https.cio.gov/certificates/) is one of the best resources for people in government who are wanting to learn more about getting SSL certificates right.

-**Q. Are security certificates and SSL certificates the same thing?**
+#### Q. Are security certificates and SSL certificates the same thing?
 Yep.

-**Q. What do certificates do exactly?**
+#### Q. What do certificates do exactly?
 [From CIO.gov](https://https.cio.gov/certificates/) —
 > "Websites use certificates to create an HTTPS connection.
 When signed by a trusted certificate authority (CA), certificates give confidence to browsers that they are visiting the “real” website."

-**Q. Can certificates be set to auto-renew?**
+#### Q. Can certificates be set to auto-renew?
 Yes, you should talk to your IT department about moving in the direction of auto-renewing certificates.

-We generally recommend that the certificates you do purchase be low cost, automatable, short-lived, and published to Certificate Transparency logs.
+We generally recommend that any certificate you do purchase be low cost, automatable, short-lived, and published to Certificate Transparency logs.
 Furthermore, all certificates should be free of the following:

 - Domain name mismatch, including Subject Alternative Name (SAN) errors
 - Certiﬁcate not yet valid
 - Certiﬁcate expired